bomzheg/KarmaBot/README.md

 most bot command use throttle mechanism, it means bot wouldn't answer if you send many identical requests in a row

 commands list:
-* /start, !start - simple info about bot
+* /start, !start - simple bot information
-* !help - info about karmas triggers
+* !help - information about karmas triggers
-* !about - info about bot author and link to source code
+* !about - information about the bot author and link to the source code
-* !top - view top of karma for users of that chat (works only for group and supergroups)
+* !top - show top users by karma level for this chat (only works for group and supergroups)
-* !me - view yours karma for that chat (in group or supergroup) or your karmas in all yours chats (in private)
+* !me - show your karma for this chat (in group or supergroup) or show your karma for all yours chats (in private)
-* !report, /report, !admin, /admin, @admin - report to group administrators for message with spam, insult or another inappropriate content
+* !report, /report, !admin, /admin, @admin - report spam, insult or another inappropriate content to the group administrators

 superuser commands list:
 * /generate_invite_logchat - if bot is admin in chat of LOG_CHAT_ID from config.py bot generates invite link to that
 * /logchat - get logchat invite link if it's generated earlier
 * /update_log - send logs from /logs path to LOG_CHAT_ID and remove logs from files
 * /idchat - get id of chat
-* /dump - bot sends to DUMP_CHAT_ID sqlite file
+* /dump - The bot sends a dump of the sqlite database to the chat DUMP_CHAT_ID
-* /json - bot exports db with karma to json and send to DUMP_CHAT_ID
+* /json - bot exports db with karma to json and send it to the DUMP_CHAT_ID
-* !add_manual - send it with format  "!add_manual USER_ID NEW_KARMA" for replace karma in that chat of that user.
+* !add_manual - send it with format  "!add_manual USER_ID NEW_KARMA" to replace karma in that chat for that user.
 **use this command CAREFULLY**